 If you’re a parent, try joining a mommy or daddy group (yes, both exist).
 Look for a local niche group related to your hobbies and engage with people in your community who like the same stuff as you!

 People get it and are down to hang out.
 It’s way scarier to think about reaching out than to do it.

 7. Join a book club.

-Yes, I realize that some book clubs are just an excuse to get together, drink wine, and hang out, but not all are that way.
+Yes, some book clubs are just an excuse to get together, drink wine, and hang out, but not all are that way.

 You can join a gaming or cooking club if you’re not a big reader.
 We had a group that got together every week to play Spades and Uno, and it was fun as hell!